Lafayette Elementary School (Lafayette, Louisiana)

-The Lafayette Elementary School in Lafayette, Louisiana, now Lafayette Middle School, is a historic school building located at 1301 West University Avenue.
+The Lafayette Elementary School in Lafayette, Louisiana, United States, (formerly Lafayette Middle School) is a historic school building located at 1301 West University Avenue.

 Built in 1926 and designed by William T. Nolan, the two-story Gothic Revival institutional building is a brick and concrete E-shaped structure with a long frontal main block and three rear wings.

 The building was listed on the National Register of Historic Places on June 14, 1984.